Isrothy/neominimap.nvim/README.md

     -- minimap is refreshed after a certain delay
     -- Set the delay in milliseconds
     delay = 200,

+    -- Sync the cursor position with the minimap sync_cursor = true,

     -- Z-index for the floating window
     z_index = 1,